americanexpress/one-app-cli/CONTRIBUTING.md

 ### Provide step-by-step guide on how to reproduce the bug

-Steps to reproduce the behavior, please provide code snippets or a link to repository
+Please provide code snippets or a link to a repository, with steps to reproduce the behavior, failure or topic of discussion.

 ### Expected behavior